IRFM/IMASViz/doc/source/howto/plugins/plugin_getting_started.rst

 Mandatory Python file and class labels
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The main .py file and the class name must be the same.
-In this case we create a new Python file **myPlugin.py** which contains **class myPlugin**.
+The plugins main Python file must contain a class with the same name as the name of the Python file.
+In this case, a class **myPlugin**.

+In your :file:`myPlugin.py` file add:

 .. code-block:: python